Celebrating Inti Raymi in Ecuador

 Ecuador's Inca heritage is often oftenlooked, so Inti Raymi is a great reminder of the fact that the Incas weren't just in Peru!

-Ask us about this Festival in Otavalo
+Ask us about this Event in Otavalo